The UGA School of Law Juris Doctor degree program is a full-time day program. First-year students may begin classes only

 Applicants need not possess a baccalaureate degree at the time the application for admission is submitted.
-However, in order to register for classes, proof that the degree has been conferred is required.
+Except for 3+3 applicants, in order to register for classes, it is necessary to provide documentation the degree has been conferred.

 Application decisions are sent to applicants via regular U.S. mail; therefore, it is important that you provide us with any updates to the current mailing address submitted with your application.
 In addition, application decisions post immediately online.
 You can check your application status online.
 Decisions are made on a rolling basis as files become complete beginning in late fall and continuing through early summer.